Scholarships

 At Trinity, we believe in nurturing the talents and potential of our students, both new and existing, through our Scholarship Program.
 Designed to create a unique learning environment and foster lifelong learning, our scholarships empower students to become the leaders of the future.

-Each year, we are proud to offer a number of Academic, Sports, Performing Arts and Indigenous Scholarships for entry into Years 10, 11 and 12 to new and existing students.
+Each year, we are proud to offer a number of Academic, Sports, Performing Arts and Indigenous Scholarships.

 Academic Scholarships